NtsikaMhlonyane/Anticipatory-Maintenance-using-RandomForestClassifier-models-for-Industrial-Machinery/README.md

   - pandas
   - scikit-learn
   - keras

-## Analysis and Results
-The exploratory data analysis (EDA) reveals insights into the distribution of variables, failure types, and relationships between features.
-Machine learning models, including RandomForestClassifier, are trained to predict machine failures.
-Survival analysis models are implemented to estimate the remaining useful life of the devices.

-## Conclusion
-The project demonstrates the application of machine learning techniques for predictive maintenance, offering insights into potential areas of improvement in industrial operations.
-Further optimizations and fine-tuning can enhance the accuracy of failure predictions.

 ## Acknowledgments
 The project acknowledges the use of open-source libraries and tools, including pandas, NumPy, scikit-learn, seaborn, and pycare